 Orchard RE-Vision.
 I volunteered to be part of a social justice project called The Endless Orchard in New Orleans.
 This meant planting fruit trees throughout the city, accessible to everyone.
 It is a project designed to provide the urban neighborhoods with a shared resource and to create space for connection.
 "We believe that cities could be like communal gardens," write the creators of this Fallen Fruit alternative orchard based on ecology, food justice, and community.
 We also planted trees in the Lower Ninth Ward in the Bayou Bienvenue Wetland, an area that needs replanting because of the severe wetland loss.
 Fruit is a transcultural symbol of sharing, and the citywide orchard of 300 trees will be free for all to pick.

 A series of paintings, drawings, & digital photographs, as well as one paper and touchscreen handscroll; a multimedia exhibition.
 I translated a movement through the orchard, a haunted and complex space that has a long tradition in artistic, political, agricultural, and mythological landscapes.
-A space of untold stories for thousands of years; now a place of rebirth and revision.
+Now a place of rebirth and revision.

 The unfurling tree in bloom offering the poetry and gift of fruit.